List of rabbit breeds: Terminology

 Confusion sometimes arises regarding the name of a rabbit breed versus the name of a rabbit's color/pattern (or fur type).
 For example, Harlequin is the name of a breed whose color/pattern is known as harlequin.
-(This usage may have arisen from the Harlequin character, who, like this rabbit, always wears a motley-colored check-patterned coat—and suggests that the rabbit may be equally impish.)
+(This arose from the traditional Harlequin character, who, like this rabbit, always wears a motley-colored check-patterned coat and is also native to France.)
 The harlequin color/pattern is found now in a different breed of rabbit: the Tri-Colour Dutch, also known as the Harlequin Dutch.
-Such evolutions in terminology pertain also to some fur types, where (for example) the Rex breed has rex fur, one new variety of which appears in the unusually "rexed" Astrex rabbit breed.
+Such evolutions in terminology pertain also to some fur types, where (for example) the Rex breed has rex fur.
+There are now other rabbit breeds that also have rex fur.
+For example, the unusually "rexed" Astrex rabbit breed.

 It is sometimes difficult to ascertain which came first, the breed name or the color/pattern name (or fur-type name).
-What is certain is that in such situations the two at some point were synonymous but subsequent developments in other breeds (likely hinging on similar genetic changes) have caused the terms to diverge.
+What is certain is that, in such situations, the two at some point were synonymous but subsequent developments in other breeds (likely hinging on similar genetic changes) have caused the terms to diverge.

 The definition of a distinct breed relies on clusters of complex individual gene-sets—clusters that may include the gene-set for a body type, the gene-set for an ear type, the gene-set for a color/pattern, and/or the gene-set for a fur type.
 The determination of when a group of rabbits is considered to have become a new breed (as a result of overarching genetic distinction) is left, in the following table, to the authority of ARBA, the BRC, or other reputable source.

 Extinct rabbit breeds

-Certain rabbit breeds, though now extinct, contributed strongly to the development of a modern-day breed.
-Little may be known of the extinct breed and in some cases the only records are extracts in old breed books.
+Many rabbit breeds that are now extinct contributed to the development of a modern-day breed or breeds.
+An example of this was the Blue Imperial which contributed to the American and Lilac.
+Many rabbit breeds went extinct following the collapse of the American fur industry, though some breeds mainly raised for fur were preserved.
+In some cases, little is known of these nearly forgotten breeds.
+For some, the only records are descriptions in old breed books.
+At least sixty rabbit breeds have gone extinct.